GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`domain_shape`
    the shape of the inner part of the field, i.e. the shape with the halo subtracted.
 :code:`domain_view`
    a view of the buffer, again as a storage, with the halo removed.
-That is, the index :code:`[0, 0, 0]` corrsetponds to the first point in the domain.
+That is, the index :code:`[0, 0, 0]` corresponds to the first point in the domain.

 Methods